 As per researchers, Invasive Alien Species become harmful when they get intentionally or unintentionally introduced outside of their natural habitats, where they compete effectively with native species and disrupt the ecological equilibrium.

-Alien Invasive Species - Overview
+Invasive Alien Species - Overview

-While all species strive for survival, Invasive Species have certain features or mixes of traits that enable them to outmatch native species.
+While all species strive for survival, Alien Species have certain features or mixes of traits that enable them to outmatch native species.
 In some circumstances, competitiveness is based on growth and reproduction rates.
 In other cases, species interact more directly with one another.

-- Accelerated reproduction
+- Accelerated rate of reproduction.